jasonliang-dev/spry/musings.md

 exits, and sometimes I don't! `defer` makes destruction obvious, and I like that.

+There's a few places where constructors and destructors are used:

+- `Allocator` in `prelude.h`.
+It pairs well with inheritance and virtual functions.
+There's only one `Allocator`.
+No copies are allowed.
+The constructor/destructor is called via `new`/`delete`.
+- `FileSystem` in `vfs.cpp` is similar to `Allocator`, being a abstract base type that can't be copied.
+It uses `mem_alloc`/`mem_free` instead of `new`/`delete`.
+It uses placement new and the destructor is explicitly called.
-The one exception to this is `Instrument` in `profile.h`.
-It uses its constructor and destructor to write trace events.
+- `Instrument` in `profile.h` uses its constructor and destructor to write trace events.

+To some (many?), this isn't considered proper RAII usage since these types are constructed/destructed explicitly.

+The rationale for doing this with `Allocator` and `FileSystem` is that I wanted vtables for these types, and I found vtables hard to read when written in the way you would in C. For `Instrument`, it was out of convenience.

 ## Memory

 - General allocation with malloc/free
 - Debug allocation through doubly linked list
 - Arena allocation with 4kb (or larger) chunks in singly linked list
-  - Types that use arenas:
   - Sprites use it for arrays
   - JSON parser uses it for arrays/objects (except JSONArray is actually a linked list)
   - Tilemap uses it for arrays and strings

 ## Data structures